IBM/kafka-retry/README.md

 how long a message has been queued for retry.

 ### Configuration
-Application configuration is controlled via the following environment variables:
+Application configuration is controlled via environment variables.
+Consult the [application.yml](src/main/resources/application.yml) file for a complete list.
+Further documentation on Kafka properties can be found with the Spring Cloud Stream Kafka Binder project.
+Some important variables are listed below:

+* `KAFKA_RETRY_BOOTSTRAP_SERVERS` - Address for the Kafka bootstrap servers.
+Default: localhost:9091.
 * `KAFKA_RETRY_STREAMS_APP_ID` - Kafka Streams application ID.
 Default: "kafka-retry".
 * `KAFKA_RETRY_INPUT_TOPIC` - Input topic for retry messages.
 Default "retry".
 * `KAFKA_RETRY_RETRIABLE_EXCEPTION` - Retriable exception name.